 What do sellers typically pay for in a transaction?

 Again, the selling costs will depend on the type of contract used and what you can negotiate with the buyer.
 Typically, the seller pays for the documentary stamp taxes (if any), the estoppel letter, if the property is governed by a homeowner's association or condo association, the recording and other fees needed to cure the title, any attorney fees or title company fees you agree to pay, and /or on behalf of the buyer, as stipulated in the sales and purchase agreement.

 You may also need to pay for the following, if its part of the terms agreed to with the buyer:

 We can sort it all out with you, so you can decide what you are willing to pay for, what is customarily paid by the seller and what you want the buyer to pay.
 On average a seller's total closing costs, including commission, is more or less, 8% of the sales price.

 Who pays for the property taxes when a property is sold?

 Property taxes are prorated from January 1st, to the day of closing and are typically paid by the seller, as a credit to the buyer.
 The closing agent will make the final calculation prior to closing, and the amount will appear in the seller's settlement statement, which shows line by line all your expenses.

 What can I negotiate with the buyer to lower my selling cost?

 You can negotiate just about any selling costs and pass them on to the buyer.
 However, its important to consider that buyers typically are working with a limited amount of resources, when purchasing.
 Asking the buyer to pay for part or all of your expenses during the negotiation stage, usually results in a failed negotiation.
-Only in extreme situations, where the seller was in deep financial trouble, have we seen the buyer pay for part or all of the seller's expenses, which was typically off-set by the purchase price.
+Only in extreme situations, where the seller was in deep financial trouble, and the buyer really wanted the property, have we seen the buyer pay for part or all of the seller's expenses.

 We can advise during the negotiation stage, as to which costs you can ask the buyer to pay, without jeopardizing your sale.